RobotLoader: Class Autoloading

 require.
 Great, isn't it?

-If you want RobotLoader to skip some directory, use
+If you want RobotLoader to skip some directories, use

 Inside Nette application, where